-His illustrated FML: The one with the drink
+Her illustrated FML: The one with the bath

-What about you?
-Think you've got talent and want to contribute to the illustrated FML?
-Send us an email to firstname.lastname@example.org but only send us your blog's address and a few samples of your work.
-No need to create an illustrated FML straight away.
+As always, if you think you've got talent and want to contribute to the illustrated FML, send us an email to firstname.lastname@example.org but only send us your blog's address and a few samples of your work.
+No need to create an illustrated FML straight away